cgwire/kitsu/docs/production-report/README.md

 You can also see all the Productions you manage at once or view Production per Production.

-As with all other pages in Kitsu, you can export this page as a `.CSV` file and open it on spreadsheet software.
+As with all other pages in Kitsu, you can export this page as a  CSV file and open it on spreadsheet software.